Vrekt/FortniteXMPP/README.md

 # FortniteXMPP2
 A library for interacting with Fortnite's XMPP service, manage parties, collect presences, chat with users, etc!

+# NOTE

+**PARTIES ARE NOT SUPPORTED WITH FORTNITEXMPP ANYMORE, FORTNITE CHANGED THEIR WHOLE SYSTEM.
+IF YOU WANT PARTY SUPPORT CHECK OUT MY OTHER PROJECT ATHENA**

 # Documentation
 Check out the [wiki](https://github.com/Vrekt/FortniteXMPP2/wiki).
 The wiki is still WIP, so expect some things to be missing.